Key Workplace Policies & Procedures

 8. Social media policy

-increasingly, the line between work and private lives is blurred through the use of social media.
-Having a social media policy, setting out standards expected and what would be deemed to bring the company into disrepute would be helpful.
+Increasingly, the line between work and private lives is blurred through the use of social media.
+Having a social media policy, setting out expected standards, and determining what would be deemed to bring the company into disrepute would be helpful.

 9. IT & email communications policy

-setting out matters such as acceptable use of company laptops and whether there are any rules around using company email accounts for private matters.
+Setting out matters such as the acceptable use of company laptops and whether there are any rules around using company email accounts for private matters.
 It can also include rules around ensuring the privacy of company information on laptops when working remotely (including locking laptops and using a privacy screen).

 10. Gifts & hospitality policy